HyperIndex Terminology & Key Concepts

 Event

-An event is a specific occurrence or action within a blockchain system that is specified in smart contracts and can be used to emit data from the blockchain.
-Conversely, smart contracts can emit events to essentially communicate that something has happened on the blockchain.
+A specific occurrence or action within a blockchain system that is specified in smart contracts and used to emit data from the blockchain.
+Smart contracts can emit events to essentially communicate that something has happened on the blockchain.

 Declaring an event: